- The merit increase for 2017-18 is still being determined for those staff who are eligible.

 Anyone who is responsible, as spelled out in their job description, for the hiring and evaluation of staff and/or students.
-These individuals should be assessed on their supervisory competencies as well as core competencies.

 If I don’t meet all of my goals for reasons outside of my control, does this mean I get a lower rating?

 Not necessarily.
 Sometimes priorities change or there are barriers to goal completion beyond our control.
 It is important for supervisors and staff to talk about this as it occurs so there are no surprises.